RuslanTsitser/restful_api_supabase/README.md

 # RESTful API with Supabase

 This project implements a RESTful API using Supabase Edge Functions.
-It provides authentication and task management functionality.
+It provides authentication, task management, and Firebase integration functionality.

 ## Project Structure